-Once you have completed your research and have decided which of those contractors you will be doing business with, you may then schedule the emergency tarp repairs.
-However, never allow the tarp repairs to be free.
+Once you have completed your research and have decided which contractor you will be doing business with, you may then schedule the emergency tarp repairs, “but only if it is absolutely necessary.”

-You will need this receipt later in order to be reimbursed by your insurance company.
+You will need these documents later in order to be reimbursed by your insurance company.

-File Your Own Insurance Claim
+(2) File Your Own Insurance Claim

-If the majority, or all of your inspections, reported total loss hail damages to your roof, the next step is to file a formal claim with your insurance company.
+If it turns out you do have significant damages to your roof, the next step is to file a formal claim with your insurance company.

 It is important that homeowners fully understand what they are getting themselves into before moving forward with an insurance claim.